Cart 0

 Overview

 Act 164 (2020) is Vermont’s new taxation and regulation law, enacted on October 7, 2020.
-Governor Phil Scott (R) allowed the bill to become law without his signature and a long list of concerns about racial justice and equitability and accessibility for BIPOC, small businesses, and farms for legislators to revisit in 2021.
+Governor Phil Scott (R) allowed the bill to become law without his signature, and a long list of concerns about racial justice, equitability, and accessibility for BIPOC, small businesses, and farms for legislators to revisit in 2021.
 Vermont had already legalized cannabis in 2018 when Governor Phil Scott signed Act 86, allowing adults 21 and older to possess up to one ounce of flower, five grams of concentrates, and grow two mature and four immature plants per household, all without establishing a legal marketplace.
-Act 164 now seeks to create an adult-use marketplace in Vermont with retail shops, cultivation licenses, and much more.
+Act 164 (2020) creates an adult-use marketplace in Vermont with retail shops, cultivation licenses, and more.

 Quick Facts